Name: Shiyu Zhang Gender: Male Born: March, 1999, Liuyang(浏阳), China

 Email: shiyu123@mail.ustc.edu.cn

-I will earn my Ph.D. from the University of Science and Technology of China (USTC) in Hefei this summer.
-My advisor is Professor Xi Zhang.
-I began at USTC in 2016, spent ten years here, started in Nuclear Physics, transferred to Mathematics in 2018, and got my B.S. in 2020.
-(Updated in 28/01/2026)
+Education: I will receive my Ph.D. in Mathematics from the University of Science and Technology of China (USTC) this summer, under the supervision of Professor Xi Zhang.
+I began my studies at USTC in 2016, spending ten years here.
+I initially majored in Nuclear Physics, transferred to Mathematics in 2018, and obtained my B.S. in 2020.

 The 31th Symposium on Complex Geometry, Kanazawa (Japan), 1-4/Dec/2025.